Ship raid censure clouds Israel PM as he eyes Iran

 In what appears to have been an effort to put the brakes on any such action, some recently retired Israeli intelligence and military leaders have come out against Netanyahu and Barak.

-One accused them of pursuing an ill-advised, “messianic” policy on Iran, which is distant, well-defended, and has promised wide-ranging reprisals if attacked [ID:nL5E8FU4P8].
+One accused them of pursuing an ill-advised, “messianic” policy on Iran, which is distant, well-defended, and has promised wide-ranging reprisals if attacked.

 Lindenstrauss retires this year after an unusually productive tenure in a post that can influence public opinion though it lacks legal clout.